 You may also like The Good Dinosaur Unit Study

-As you can see, The Kissing Hand is an excellent book for helping children understand and identify feelings and even learn an important science concept.
+As you can see, The Kissing Hand Lesson Plan is an excellent for helping children understand and identify feelings and even learn an important science concept.
 Enjoy this book with your classroom or child and see what an excellent teaching tool it can be.